jordanneil23/SpawnMob/README.txt

 Changelog

 V1.8.3
+Added /spawnmob kill MobName for killing individual animals/monsters (Example: /spawnmob kill pig) Re-added the showing of the /mspawn check info on right click of a mobspawner Updated some of the /mspawn delay information
+Added some more stuff, but I forgot what it was :P

+V1.8.3
 Updated for Minecraft Beta 1.4
 Allows to /mspawn "monsters", wolves, and giants.
 You can now spawn wolves (Cheaters :P )